Neighborhoods in Columbus, Ohio: Greater Hilltop

 Highland West, named for the end-of-the-line street car that served this area during the late 1800s, is the original settlement, or historic, older section, of the Hilltop area of West Columbus, which began to be settled in the early to mid-1800s.
 The primary early settlers of this area of the hilltop were those of English, Welsh, and African American descent.
-Highland West is bordered on the north by the railroad tracks (just south of the Columbus/Valleyview corporate line), on the east by I-70 and Franklinton (The Bottoms), on the south by Sullivant Avenue, and on the west by Hague Avenue.
-Highland West is a collection of the original neighborhoods that lined the National Road, Glenwood Heights, Maple Grove, Buckingham Heights, Westwood Heights, Oakley, Arlington, Highland Park, Bellaire, Bronx, Eldon Heights, Glenview Heights, Hillcrest Park, High Park, Landscape Addition, Florence Park, and Wicklow.
+Highland West is bordered on the north by West Broad Street, on the east by I-70 and Franklinton (The Bottoms), on the south by Sullivant Avenue, and on the west by Hague Avenue.